JaredD-SWENG/PumpState/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+SDK: Flutter v3.3.1 Language: Dart v2.18.0

+Storage: //AWS Cognito (if we use it, document here?) //AWS DynamoDB (if we use it, document here?)

+Kits: //Enter any used kits here for documentation/citation purposes.